mattvonrocketstein/mk.parse/README.md

 * Metadata includes tags that indicate whether target is local vs included, private vs public.
 * Metadata includes tags that indicate whether target parametric, implicit, explicit, dynamic.

-Other helpers for extracting only includes, variables, or aggregate statistics about variables/targets are also available.
+Other helpers for extracting things like includes, variables, aggregate statistics, and comment-blocks are also available, but this should be considered more experimental than the support for targets.

-The main use-case of this stuff is **autogenerating complete documentation, and/or displaying target-help interactively.**  This works because target-docstrings can use markdown, and those docstrings can be combined with target-metadata to make even more markdown.
-For interactive help from the CLI, we can leverage the target slicing and filtering, then render pretty markdown on the console.
-Rendering uses [charmbracelet/glow](#), which is bundled with the [docker container](#docker), but if you're planning to [use the script](#use-the-script) directly, you'll want to make sure it's installed.
+The main use-case is **autogenerating complete documentation, and/or displaying target-help interactively.**  This works because target-docstrings can use markdown, and those docstrings can be combined with target-metadata to make even more markdown.

+For interactive help from the CLI, target slicing and filtering can be used, followed by rendering some pretty markdown on the console.
+Rendering uses [charmbracelet/glow](https://github.com/charmbracelet/glow), which is bundled with the [docker container](#docker), but if you're planning to [use the script](#use-the-script) directly then you'll want to make sure it's installed.

-For something a bit more involved that builds on it to add more advanced reflection / automatic "help" capabilties, see [compose.mk](https://robot-wranglers.github.io/compose.mk/cli-help) which uses this.
+For something a bit more involved that builds on `mk.parse` to add more advanced reflection and automatic "help" capabilities, see [compose.mk](https://robot-wranglers.github.io/compose.mk/cli-help) which uses this.

 ----------------------------------------